 For an equal or even better large bridge experience in Venice, try crossing the Ponte dell'Accademia (Academy Bridge), the other major crossing of the Grand Canal.
 This bridge lacks the bustle, tourist crowds and bombardment of tourist shops found at the Rialto Bridge and thus can be even more enjoyable.

-You can't really visit Venice without seeing or riding a boat along the Grand Canal.
+You can't really complete a study abroad program in Venice without seeing or riding a boat along the Grand Canal.
 This waterway slices the city into almost two equal halves, meaning that sooner or later, all visitors will likely cross its path.
 While the many smaller, more romantic canals are often preferred, there is no denying the grandeur of the Grand Canal.
 The Grand Canal is a classic Venetian tourist attraction, one that cannot be missed (actually, you literally can't miss it) when in Venice.

 One of the country's finest Renaissance gardens, the Giardino Giusti was laid out in 1580.
 The beautiful formal gardens of clipped hedges, topiary, potted plants, and statues contrast well with the upper area of natural woodland.
 These two very different areas are linked by stone terracing.
 The gardens are open daily and should you decide to visit, you will not be disappointed.